 Community Radio: Are you a fluent or proficient Spanish speaker?
 Practice your language skills while advancing a multi-year project supporting Indigenous community radio stations!
 The Guatemala Radio Project is a partnership between Cultural Survival and 200+ community-based radio stations working to protect Maya peoples' access to media.
 The project aims to improve the effectiveness of community radio as a means for Guatemala's Indigenous groups to receive and convey information locally, nationally, and globally.
 Interns working with the Guatemala Radio Project translate documents and memos; write updates for our publications and website related to the Guatemala Radio Project; and talk with our community radio station partners on a regular basis; among a variety of other tasks.
 Qualified interns are innovative and are able to think creatively about supporting the project implementation plan.
 Interns must be fluent or proficient (reading and writing) in Spanish.
 Please submit a brief writing sample in Spanish with your application.

 Indigenous Rights Radio: This program (formerly known as the Free, Prior, and Informed Consent (FPIC): The FPIC Initiative promotes Indigenous people’s right to defend their lands from unwanted resource exploitation by producing informative radio programs to be aired on Indigenous radio stations worldwide.
-As an FPIC intern, you will support the initiative by: researching and contacting Indigenous radio stations to distribute our programs; researching topics to be made into radio content; tracking down Indigenous translators around the world; updating the FPIC website; and participate in weekly FPIC team meetings as your schedule allows.
+As an FPIC intern, you will support the initiative by: contacting Indigenous radio stations to distribute our programs; researching topics to be made into radio content; tracking down Indigenous translators around the world; updating the FPIC website; and participate in weekly FPIC team meetings as your schedule allows.
 You will work closely with staff in Cambridge and Guatemala.
-Interns must be independent and have strong written and oral communication skills.
-Spanish fluency is strongly preferred; (Spanish, French, Portuguese, Hindi, Mandarin, Russian, or any other widely spoken language) Familiarity with Salesforce, SoundCloud, and Wordpress is a plus but not required.
+Interns must be comfortable making phone calls and have strong written/oral communication skills.
+Fluency in a second language is strongly preferred; (Spanish, French, Portuguese, Hindi, Mandarin, Russian, or any other widely spoken language) Familiarity with Salesforce, SoundCloud, and Wordpress is a plus but not required.
 We welcome long-distance interns.